Yuval Dayan: Early and personal life

 In 2013, She was enlisted to the Israel Defense Forces (IDF), and served in the military band of the Education and Youth Corps Entertainment Troupe.

 Since 2016, Dayan has become increasingly religiously observant.
 Back then she has stated that even before that, she used to attend synagogue every Friday, as well as observes the Shabbat.
 She resides in Ramat HaSharon, Israel.

 Music career

 In 2012 she participated in The Voice Israel (Season 1) coached by Shlomi Shabat.
 She sang the song "She'eriot Shel HaChaim" (Scraps of Life).
 She advanced to the semi-finals, but unexpectedly announced during the live broadcast that she had decided to bow out of the competition.

 In February 2013 her first single from her first album Le'esof (Hebrew: "לאסוף") was released, and succeeded with more than three million views on YouTube.
 Her second single from the album "Ad Shetachzor" (Hebrew: עד שתחזור)" was released in May 2013.
 In October 2013 her third single, "Al Tomar", (Hebrew: אל תאמר) written by Dudu Tassa, was released.

 The second album Libi Er (Hebrew: ליבי ער) was released in 2016.

+On July 14, 2022, she performed the song "Lu Yehi" at Beit HaNassi, alongside the singer Ran Danker, in front of the President of the United States, Joe Biden, during his visit to Israel.